Table of Contents

 Last year, the online gaming channel Twitch enabled numerous nonprofits to raise money on their platform.
 It allowed these organizations to publicize their cause on their site during sessions of video games.

-So gamers across the world who were playing DOTA (for instance), or viewers who were watching them got to know of their cause.
+So gamers worldwide who were playing DOTA (for instance) or viewers who were watching them learned of their cause.
 They also chipped in to help.

 For the nonprofit, this was a huge win.
 Not only did they meet their fundraising goals, but they also uncovered a whole new universe of donors!
 All they had to do was tap into a different channel for this opportunity!

-The same goes for your organization as well.
-I am not saying go invest in live fundraising.
-I am merely encouraging you to explore other avenues (or channels), that will bring you in touch with new audiences.
+The same goes for your organization.
+I am not saying to invest in live fundraising.
+I am merely encouraging you to explore other avenues (or channels) that will connect you with new audiences.

-Texting (or SMS), for instance, could be a new channel you explore.
-It is fast emerging as a preferred channel of communication (for both leads and organizations.)
+For instance, texting (or SMS) could be a new channel you explore.
+It is fast emerging as a preferred communication channel (for both leads and organizations.)

 4. Capturing more (and better) information

 Redesign your website forms so that you capture more than just an email and a first name for each prospect.
-Getting more data – eg. verifying their phone number would be highly effective.
+Getting more data, such as verifying their phone number, would be highly effective.

 The advantage here is two-fold:

-- You can reach leads via texts: Since text messages have a 95% open rate, you have a better opportunity at conversation with your leads.
+- You can reach leads via text.
+Since text messages have a 95% open rate, you have a better chance of conversing with your leads.

-- You can weed out junk leads: Junk leads and bots who are signing up will automatically be prevented.
+- You can weed out junk leads: Junk leads and bots signing up will automatically be prevented.

-Keep in mind though that asking for a phone number is a high-ask.
-That means, it could very well turn out to be a friction point, if not used right.
+Keep in mind, though, that asking for a phone number is a big ask.
+If not used correctly, it could very well turn out to be a friction point.

-Since not all leads (even when interested), will be ok with giving out their phone number, the lead drop off here will be high.
+Since not all leads (even when interested) will be okay with giving out their phone numbers, the lead drop-off here will be high.

-To address that, you can ensure that you ask for a phone number in only those forms that have a high-intent of conversion (like ‘request-demo’ form or a ‘try it free’ form)
+To address that, you can ensure that you ask for a phone number in only those forms that have a high intent of conversion (like a ‘request-demo’ form or a ‘try it free’ form)

 4. Framing the ‘ask’ to ensure maximum conversion

-Messaging is a crucial aspect encouraging action.
-Be it to sign up, attend a rally, or just make a donation, how the ask is made is statistically proven to have an impact.
+Messaging is crucial for encouraging action.
+Whether you want to sign up, attend a rally, or just make a donation, how you ask is statistically proven to have an impact.

-For starters, you can go over your existing lead nurturing content to see if you it is ‘persuasive‘.
+For starters, you can review your existing lead nurturing content to see if it is ‘persuasive’.
 If not, that would be a great place to begin.

 You can also look at customer engagement data and frame your messages to reflect the prospect’s behavior (we will look at this more closely in the next chapter- segmentation).